SaberMirzaei/Alloy-Model-of-MCA/README.md

 	all the required modules (releaseOutbidModule, utilityModule and valueModule) in the same directory as the MCA-model.als file.

-	step2: In order to check any specific assertion (such as predefine one concesus), from the "Execute" menue the corresponding assertion can be selected and checked.
+	step2: In order to check any specific assertion (such as predefine one "concesus"), from the "Execute" menu, the corresponding assertion can be selected and checked.

-	step3: If and assertion/model has some counter examples/instances, it can be depicted using the "Show" bottun.
+	step3: If and assertion/model has any counter example/instance, it can be depicted using the "Show" bottun.
 In case that the a counter example/instance does not exist the user will be notified that "No counter example exists" on the message panel on the right.